ersheff/IMS322-Docs/docs/js/data-types.md

 ## Object

 An _object_ stores collections of data in _key:value_ pairs.
-Objects can be very complex and powerful, but a very basic example might describe the properties of an item, like a car or laptop.
+Objects can be very complex and powerful, but a simple example might describe the properties of an item, like a car or laptop.
 In this case, each _key_ on the left describes the category of the stored _value_ on the right.

 ```js
 const myLaptop = {